Lee Jun-ho: Health

-Lee has sustained multiple serious injuries during his career.
-In a 2014 interview, Lee revealed that while preparing acrobatics for 2PM's comeback with "I'll Be Back" in 2010, he suffered a torn labrum.
-Wooyoung eventually took over his parts in the choreography which negatively affected his mental health.
-He was unable to have surgery and shot the music video for the track a week after getting hurt, taking as many as 8 painkillers at once.
-In a 2025 interview, Lee shared that eight holes were drilled in his shoulder for the surgical repair of the tear.
-Despite continued rehabilitation, a full recovery was not made and Lee was told that he may only be able to regain about 80% functionality in his arm.
+Lee has sustained several serious injuries during his career.
+In a 2014 interview, Lee revealed he had torn the labrum in his shoulder while preparing acrobatics for 2PM's comeback with "I'll Be Back" in 2010.
+He was unable to undergo surgery at the time and filmed the music video for the track a week after the injury while taking up to eight painkillers at a time.
+In a 2025 interview, Lee stated that eight holes were drilled in his shoulder during the subsequent surgery to repair the tear.
+Despite continued rehabilitation, Lee did not make a full recovery and was told that he may only be able to regain about 80% functionality in his arm.
 He was prescribed painkillers when involved in activities that strain his shoulder.

-In November 2012, Lee suffered a back injury, during a rehearsal for 2PM's What Time Is It? concert tour in Shanghai.
-Later, it was revealed that Lee had suffered a serious injury to his right shoulder during acrobatic practice and was diagnosed with a spinal fracture after a consultation.
-Further examination showed herniated discs in the third and fifth vertebrae, along with a fracture in the fourth vertebra.
-Lee talked about how "his arm stopped listening," and the nerve damage worsened to the point that the pain radiated to his head and he eventually collapsed.
-When he was taken to the hospital, a look at his X-ray showed that the fourth vertebra was completely snapped.
-Although he was required to wear a back brace and was experiencing significant swelling, Lee proceeded with the performance and participated in the entire tour.
+In November 2012, Lee suffered a back injury during a rehearsal for 2PM's What Time Is It? concert tour in Shanghai.
+He was diagnosed with a spinal fracture, with further examination revealing herniated discs in the third and fifth vertebrae and a fracture in the fourth vertebra.
+In a 2025 interview, Lee recalled that the spinal injury occurred after he felt a crack during a stage rehearsal.
+The nerve damage worsened to the point that the pain radiated to his head and he eventually collapsed.
+He was taken to the hospital, where an X-ray showed that the fourth vertebra was fractured.
+Although he was required to wear a back brace and had significant swelling, Lee proceeded with the performance and participated in the entire tour.
+He explained that he viewed performing despite the injury as a promise to his fans who had come to see the performance, while acknowledging that attitudes toward performing with injuries at the time differed from those of today.

 In December 2013, Lee injured his index finger while filming an action scene on the set of Memories of the Sword.

 In March 2022, JYP Entertainment announced that Lee had been diagnosed with COVID-19.

-In February 2025, it was revealed that Lee had suffered a ligament injury to his left leg during a scheduled event and was receiving treatment.
-He had to rely on crutches at the airport during his departure for Japan.
-Despite this, Lee completed the two scheduled shows for the Japanese leg of his Midnight Sun fan-concert tour by incorporating a cane into his performances.
+In February 2025, it was reported that Lee had sustained a grade 2 sprain to his left ankle during dance practice the day before his scheduled Midnight Sun fan-concert at Inspire Arena and was receiving treatment.
+He subsequently used crutches at the airport while departing for Japan.
+Despite the injury, Lee performed both scheduled shows of the Japanese leg of his Midnight Sun fan-concert tour, incorporating a cane into his performances.